Litha Β· The Summer Solstice

 The summer solstice marks the height of the sun's power and the longest days of the year.
 We gather to celebrate with a bonfire, St. John's Wort oil making, and flower crown weaving.

-In the evening, we share a communal outdoor banquet, closing the night with a gratitude circle around the fire.
+In the evening, we share a communal outdoor banquet, closing the night with a gratitude circle and songs around the fire.
 It's a time to honour the abundance of summer and embrace the turning of the seasons.

 what to expect